 If you, your family member, friend or neighbor would benefit from more engagement and socialization, or you know a family caregiver that could use a break from caregiving, contact Mel Watson and arrange a time to come and visit the program.
 Mel’s contact information is phone 360-321-1623 and email email@example.com.

-The Time Together program is available at two different locations.
+The Time Together program is available at these locations.

 Hours of Operation: